Download our Executive Organisation Chart here

 Jeff is a member of Murrumbeena Baptist Church.
 He is also a keen cyclist, a guitarist, and he loves camping with his family

-Stuart is the National Cabinet Secretary for Business Support, responsible for the oversight of the IT, Finance, Property and Legal departments and is also a trustee for The Salvation Army.
+Lieutenant Colonel Stuart Evans is the Secretary for Business Support, responsible for the oversight of the IT, Finance, Property and Legal departments and is also a trustee for The Salvation Army.

 Stuart has been a Salvation Officer for over twenty years and in that time has had the privilege of undertaking a variety of roles including Corps Officer, Divisional Business Secretary, International Emergency Services and Training Principal.
 Stuart was also appointed to The Netherlands as Business Secretary and enjoyed the lifestyle of riding a bicycle to work through snow, rain and other multiple weather conditions.

 Prior to becoming an officer, Stuart worked for many years in the financial services sector, where he gained experience in leading teams, marketing, credit assessment, financial management, training, policy and product development.